Milwaukee Brewers (1894–1901): History

 The Western League had previously operated for multiple seasons between 1885 and 1892.
 It reorganized in November 1893, then operated continuously from 1894 through 1899, during which the Brewers competed.
-The league renamed itself as the American League for the 1900 season, during which the Brewers again competed.
+The league renamed itself the American League for the 1900 season, during which the Brewers again competed.
+Connie Mack, who later managed the Philadelphia Athletics for 50 years, managed the team for four seasons, 1897–1900.

 Prior to the 1901 season, the American League declared itself a major league, competing for players and revenue against the only other major league in operation at the time, the National League.
-Owned by Henry Killilea, the Brewers were managed by Hugh Duffy that season and finished last in the eight-team league.
+Owned by Henry Killilea, the Brewers were led by player-manager Hugh Duffy that season and finished last in the eight-team league.
 The team played at Lloyd Street Grounds, between 16th and 18th Streets in Milwaukee.

-Prior to the 1902 season, the Brewers were relocated to St. Louis and renamed as the St. Louis Browns.
+Prior to the 1902 season, the Brewers were relocated to St. Louis and renamed the St. Louis Browns.
 That franchise played in St. Louis through the 1953 season, then relocated again to become the Baltimore Orioles.

 After the major-league team left Milwaukee following the 1901 season, a minor-league Milwaukee Brewers franchise competed in the American Association from 1902 through 1952.